vogelcodes/capcut-srt-export/README.md

 Paste it inside the script folder, then run `node index.js`.
 A subtitles.srt will be saved.

+Use `--txt` to save a copy version with no timestamps. `node index.js --txt`

 Then open the terminal in the script folder and run `node index.js` in the terminal.

 A subtitles.srt file will be created.